cardboard-iguana/cardboard-iguana.com/log/2022-03-15-itprotv-comptia-security-plus.md

 ### Encryption, Obfuscation, and Camouflage

-“Camouflage” is the process of embedding (realistic) fake code into a binary in order to frustrate attempts at reverse engineering.
-It is separate from “obfuscation”, which tries to deliberately make code harder to read.
+"Camouflage" is the process of embedding (realistic) fake code into a binary in order to frustrate attempts at reverse engineering.
+It is separate from "obfuscation", which tries to deliberately make code harder to read.

-“Camouflage” is most often used in compiled applications, while “obfuscation” is most often used in scripting.
+"Camouflage" is most often used in compiled applications, while "obfuscation" is most often used in scripting.

 ### Code Reuse and Dead Code